noi-techpark/documentation/README.md

     }
 }
 ```

+### I want to directly debug a Jenkins pipeline running in a docker container
+- Put `sleep 1000000` into some part of your Jenkinsfile, and execute the script.
+- SSH into jenkins
+- `sudo -iu jenkins`
+- Find the docker container ID with `docker ps`, compare it with the logs in the Jenkins output
+- Enter the docker container with `docker exec -it <container-id> bash`

 ### I want to show ansi colors
 Add the following lines as block inside `pipeline{ ... }`: